byui-cse/cse251-course/overview/cse251_code.md

 ```

 When a Log() object is created without a filename, the Log() object will create a file using the current date and time.
 For example: `1121-120631.log`.
 The file format is `MMDD-HHMMSS.log`.
 This log file is created in the same directory of your program.

-Open the `cse251.py` file to see the classes methods.

 # Plots Class